-Students are encouraged to use WCM Travel Clinic (but are not required).
+Students are encouraged to use WCM Travel Clinic (but it is not required).
 IMSE has partnered with Weill Cornell Medicine's Travel Clinic to provide services to students who are travelling abroad at no cost to the student.
 WCM's travel clinic will make special accommodations to help fit the student in based on their schedules.
-At least 4 weeks prior to traveling, students should contact Avi Bueno(aeb3001@med.cornell.edu) to arrange at appointment and indicate they are a student participating in a IMSE-sponsored international elective.
-Should the student receive any bills from the clinic, these should be submitted to Maritza Montalvo (mmontalv@med.cornell.edu) for processing.
+At least 4 weeks prior to traveling, students should contact Avi Bueno(aeb3001@med.cornell.edu) to arrange an appointment and indicate they are a student participating in an IMSE-sponsored international elective.
+Should the student receive any bills from the clinic, these should be submitted to Ms. Margaret Gubbins (mms2001@med.cornell.edu) for processing.